hyperliskdev/ooxml-ts/README.md

 ## About the Project

 This project is based on the ECMA-376 & ISO/IEC-29500 standards.
 This is a standard that describes the files types for .xlsx spreadsheet files, .docx word documents and .pptx presentation files.

-### Usage
+### Built With

+- TypeScript
+- NodeJS
+- Jest

 ### Roadmap